 Depending on the chemistry, a 100 kWh long-range electric vehicle battery pack can contain 10-20 kg of the third-lightest element, lithium.
 To replace over 1.4 billion cars worldwide (including over 300 million in the US) could potentially require tens of millions of tons of lithium.
 Proven reserves are estimated by BP to be around 19 million tons, with almost 60% in the high deserts of Chile and Argentina.
 BP’s figures don’t include Bolivia, which likely has another 9 million tons.
 Currently the largest suppliers, in order, are Australia, Chile, China and Argentina.

 Picture yourself in some of the driest places on Earth, like the Atacama Desert of Chile, where some dry river beds indicate that there’s been no rainfall in over 100,000 years.
+Water from elsewhere drains into the lowest-lying basins, but evaporates easily, leaving behind a salty soup that’s rich in minerals.
 Flamingos thrive in this unique environment, where they slurp up shrimp from the salty brine, giving them their characteristic pink color.
 Lithium is present in these salt flats (“salares” in Spanish) when the element has leached from nearby rock.
 To access the most metal, prospectors pump brine up from underground aquifers.
 Brine sits for months within evaporation ponds, as water evaporates into the arid air above.
 The remaining goop is filtered and moved to other ponds for further distillation, and after 12-18 months, useful lithium compounds can be extracted.

 Lithium also exists in deposits in solid rock, and when mined causes environmental damage similar to those discussed in previous chapters.
 Local communities are fighting back.
 An open pit lithium mine planned near the Nevada-Oregon border has drawn resistance from the Shoshone and Paiute peoples whose history and livelihood are on those lands.